California Labor and Employment Law Update

 - Leaves of Absence

-This program combines a comprehensive review of the Golden State’s regulatory developments, an in-depth analysis of emerging issues, and practical guidance about best practices to maximize employment law compliance and mitigate legal risk.
+This program combines a comprehensive review of the Golden State’s recent legal developments, an in-depth analysis of newly minted regulations, and practical guidance about best practices to maximize employment law compliance and mitigate legal risk.

-Whether your organization is already employing in California, or you’re considering it, this comprehensive audio conference will help you:
+Whether your organization is already employing in California, or you are considering it, this comprehensive program will help you:

-- Learn which laws and regulations have given California the status of employee friendly,
+- Learn which laws and regulations have given California “employee friendly” status;

-- Understand the California differences in the FLSA and federal Wage and hour law,
+- Understand the California differences with federal wage and hour law;

-- Learn the broader protections in California’s Antidiscrimination and harassment laws, and
+- Learn the broader protections in California’s anti-discrimination and anti-harassment laws;

-- Understand the differences in leave that California mandates – and learn the ones that are unique to California.
+- Understand the differences in leave that California mandates, and learn about the leaves that are unique to California.